FiliTol/FiliTol.github.io/_posts/2024-07-15-the-baseline.md

 by tech giants, crawling all the metadata and building our social graphs to understand how to better engage us with their products.
-Telegram, that is widely used in Europe, is run by a no profit institution that has a provably broken end-to-end encryption schema at the core of its product.
-And we still send us important messages through this platform, that is born in Russia and possibly still has some links with the Kremlin.
+Telegram, that is widely used in Europe, is run by a no profit institution that *somehow* raised more than $700 mln since its inception and has a provably broken end-to-end encryption schema at the core of its product.
+But we still send us important messages through this platform, that is born in Russia and possibly still has some links with the Kremlin.